senor/Lightpack-docs/RUS/API.md

 ## setgamma

-*Синтаксис: setgamma:N*
+*Syntax: setgamma:N*

-*Возвращаемые значения: ok, error, busy или not locked*
+*Returned values: ok, error, busy or not locked*

-Устанавливает уровень гамма-коррекции для устройства в диапазоне от 0.01 до 10.00 .
+Sets gamma-correction level for the device within the range from 0.01 to 10.00.

 <pre>
 >> setgamma:2.15